dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you depersonalize abrasive behavior and see it as a call for help you become a catalyst for the best kind of change.**
+**For every minute you are angry you lose sixty seconds of happiness.**

-Marilyn Suttle
+Ralph Waldo Emerson